nientedidecente/pong/README.md

 Next patch:

-- Create a bar and moving them.
-- Abolish the wall behind the bar.
+- Abolish the horizontal walls.
-- Make the ball bounce against the bar.
+- Ball respawn
+- Score

 Future patches:

+- Design HUD
 - How to create the AI of the enemy?
+- Create a Title screen
+- Multiplayer mode

 ### Prerequisites